brandoncarl/taskco/README.md

 TaskCo was created with the following features in mind:

 1. Extremely modular design: enables easier collaboration.
-2. The ability to drop in a transport.
-Currently, Redis is the only supported transport.
+2. The ability to drop in a store.
+Currently, Redis is the only supported store.
 3. Connection pooling.
 4. Task-routing-friendly: while not currently implemented, the infrastructure was design with this in mind.
 5. Easy input/output.
 Lots of convenience functions.